Uncle Bräsig

 Uncle Bräsig (Onkel Bräsig) is a 1936 German historical comedy film directed by Erich Waschneck and starring Otto Wernicke, Heinrich Schroth and Harry Hardt.
 It marked the film debut of the Swedish actress Kristina Söderbaum who went on to be a major star of Nazi cinema.
 Söderbaum won her part in a contest organised by UFA.
-It was based on the 1862 novel From My Farming Days by Fritz Reuter.
-The film was shot at the Grunewald Studios in Berlin with sets designed by the art director Robert A. Dietrich.
+The film was based on the 1862 novel From My Farming Days by Fritz Reuter.
+It was shot at the Grunewald Studios in Berlin with sets designed by the art director Robert A. Dietrich.